 - Perhaps split out devices I think devices should probably be a separate table and class from monitors.
-Not critical but would represent a better model. - Comments Needs many more, but that's just me I'm hopeless at commenting things out.
-I'll get round to it soon though honest!
-You're lucky to even get this document. - Optimised zones The zones could do with being sorted out a bit to optimise the processing of overlapping ones, at the moment you can waste resource unless your zones are kept very tidy. - Create zones using server side image maps This would make it easier to precisely define and see where your zone is going to go.
-Not critical but handy but a bugger to do. - o Zone Definitions Allow zones to be defined according to a colour coded bitmap or as polygons.
-Currently all zones are rectangular this would add a bit of flexibility.
-Would need a bit of a rewrite though.
-This will incur a slight penalty on startup and a very slight one on processing for all reasonably shaped zones.
-Work has already begun on this feature. - Mouseover help A bit more help popping up when you mouseover things would be handy.
+Not critical but would represent a better model. - Support multicasting real-time video streaming.
+Current video streaming methods tend to lag after a while.
+This is a limitation of a single tcp stream per se I think.
+Using multicasting would make this more responsive. - Support mpeg video as an input.
+This is easy to pick up if it's a tcp stream, but a bit more of a pain if it's over udp. - Mouseover help A bit more help popping up when you mouseover things would be handy.
 A bit more help full stop actually. - Automatic device configuration Video 4 Linux supports various device queries, it should be possible to get most of the device capability information from the device itself.
 The zmu utility does this now but it's not yet integrated into the web pages. - Extend the API.
 Well ok it's not really got an API yet but the image data is held in shared memory in a very simple format.
-In theory you could use the capture daemon to gab the images and other things could read them from memory or the analysis daemon could read images from elsewhere.
+In theory you could use the capture daemon to grab the images and other things could read them from memory, or the analysis daemon could read images from elsewhere.
 Either way this should be done through an API, and would need a library I think.
-Also the zmu utility could probably do a whole lot more to enable other things to manage when the daemons become active etc. - Allow ZoneMinder to 'train' itself by allowing the user to select events that are considered important and to discard those that should be ignored.
+Also the zmu utility could probably do a whole lot more to enable other things to manage when the daemons become active etc. The perl modules in 1.22.0 are a first step in this direction. - Allow ZoneMinder to 'train' itself by allowing the user to select events that are considered important and to discard those that should be ignored.
 ZoneMinder will interpolate, add a bit of magic, and recommend settings that will support this selection automatically thereafter.
 The hooks for this are already in to some extent. - Add sound support to allow a captured audio channel to be associated with a video device.
-Work on this feature has already begun.
+Work on this feature has already begun. - Comments Needs many more, but that's just me I'm hopeless at commenting things out.
+I'll get round to it soon though honest!
+You're lucky to even get this document.

-12. Bugs
+15. Bugs

 - When opening a link to an event etc from a notification email the window that is opened is just a regular browser window and not in the context of a proper ZoneMinder web interface.
-Thus it comes up too big usually (not a major issue) and also things like 'Delete' don't work as it wants to do things to its parent (which is more of a major issue). - o The .sock files used by the nix sockets I suspect may have the odd permission issue now and again.
+Thus it comes up too big usually (not a major issue) and also things like 'Delete' don't work as it wants to do things to its parent (which is more of a major issue). - The .sock files used by the nix sockets I suspect may have the odd permission issue now and again.
 I think everything recovers from it but it needs checking out.